davips/git-conservative-merge/README.md

 # Performing the merge as conservative as possible

-We recreate the two branches (`friend` and `master`) from a zeroed one (called here `temporary-branch-for-conservative-merge`), so every change will be a conflict, effectively nullifying **temporarily** the common ancestor used by the 3-diff algorithm.
+We recreate the two branches (`friend` and `master`) from a zeroed one (called here `temporary-branch_for-conservative-merge`), so every change will be a conflict, effectively nullifying **temporarily** the common ancestor used by the 3-diff algorithm.
 In the end, just the external contribution and our changes will appear in the history, as expected.

 ```shell
 git checkout master